kris-brown/kbkb/README.md

 - List of other pages that link to the current page
   - Go back to the specific part that linked it
   - Optionally include a description of the context of the link
-- keyword parsing at the top (TAGS, TEX)
+- keyword parsing at the top (`% TAG _` in top line of file)
-    - TAGS like "def" / "exercise" (currently used to color the section)
+    - Tags like "Def" / "Exercise" used to color the section
-    - TEX *could* specify nondefault LaTeX options

 ## TODO
 - LaTeX errors are silent: prefer to fail noisily rather than just have blank space in final result